Grey Cup: CFL USA (1989–1995)

-The 1989 Grey Cup is considered one of the finest games in Canadian football history: The Saskatchewan Roughriders won their second championship by defeating the Hamilton Tiger-Cats 43–40 in the highest scoring Grey Cup game of all-time.
+The 1989 Grey Cup is considered one of the finest games in Canadian football history: The Saskatchewan Roughriders won their second championship by defeating the Hamilton Tiger-Cats 43–40 in the highest scoring Grey Cup game of all time.
 Saskatchewan kicker Dave Ridgway's last-second field goal won the game and made him a legend in the prairie province.

 Declining interest in the CFL during the 1990s left the league in financial difficulty.
 Hoping to restore the league's credibility with fans, a new ownership group featuring Bruce McNall, hockey player Wayne Gretzky and actor John Candy purchased the Toronto Argonauts in 1991 and lured American college standout Rocket Ismail to Canada with a four-year, $26.2 million contract which made him the highest paid player in football history at that time.
 The Argonauts reached the 1991 Grey Cup and defeated the Calgary Stampeders 36–21.
 With 261 all-purpose yards on the game, including a then-Grey Cup record 87-yard kickoff return for a touchdown, Ismail was named Grey Cup Most Valuable Player.

 The potential for the league to enter the American market was discussed in 1987 when operators of the defunct United States Football League approached the CFL about merging the two leagues.
 The league showed little interest at the time, but as it continued its decline, the CFL reevaluated its position.
 In 1992, the CFL announced that it would expand into the United States.
 The Sacramento Gold Miners joined the league and became the first American team eligible to win the Grey Cup.
 The league added three additional American teams in 1994 and two in 1995 (with one team folding), but the initiative failed in most markets, and by 1996, the CFL again operated exclusively within Canada.

 The lone successful American market was in Baltimore, home to the Stallions.
 The team averaged over 35,000 fans per game in its inaugural season, nearly double that of Toronto or Hamilton.
 They matched that success on the field by becoming the first American team to play in the Grey Cup.
 The BC Lions kept the Grey Cup in Canada with a 26–23 victory in the 1994 final.
 Baltimore returned to the title game one year later and became the only American team to win the trophy by defeating the Calgary Stampeders, 37–20.
-The relocation of the National Football League's Cleveland Browns to Baltimore (to become the Ravens) in 1996 caused the Stallions to seek a new city to avoid direct competition with an NFL team.
+The establishment of the National Football League's Baltimore Ravens in 1996 caused the Stallions to seek a new city to avoid direct competition with an NFL team.
 The team moved to Montreal, forming the current incarnation of the Alouettes franchise and ending the CFL's excursion into the United States.